lfasci/homeassistant-prometheus-query/README.md

   (string)(Required) Name of the sensor..

-- entity_id: sensor Entity Id (See home assitant docs)
+- unique_id: sensor Entity Id (See home assitant docs)

-  (string)(Required if  using more than one senso) Id of the sensor..
+  (string)(Required if using more than one sensor) Id of the sensor..

 - prometheus_url